 The GI serves as a ranking of carbohydrates on a scale from 0 to 100 according to the extent to which they raise blood sugar levels after eating.
 Foods with a high GI are those which are rapidly digested and absorbed and result in marked fluctuations in blood sugar levels (16).

 Some nutrition experts argue that you should choose your carbs based on this measurement.
 However, the GI does not consider how many grams of carbs are actually in a food and does not consider your diet as a whole, so the glycemic load was introduced as a stronger approach to ranking carb quality (18).

 An even easier way to approach the quality of your carb intake is to just choose more whole foods that provide naturally occurring sugars.
 This includes just about everything that grows out of the ground and some dairy options - you know, the options without a long ingredients list, usually just the food itself.

 What Are Refined Carbs?

 Refined carbs come primarily from processed foods and added sugars.
 The classic example is whole wheat flour vs. white flour.
 Whole wheat flour is made by grinding the whole grain as it is found in nature.
 Whereas white flour is made from wheat grains whose tough outer layers have been removed (or processed) - creating a lighter fluffier flour option, but also removing a majority of the grain's nutrients and fiber.
 White rice vs brown rice is another grain example.

-The main problem with refined carbs are their lack of nutritional value compared to their whole food counterpart.
-And because refined grains make up a decent portion of common foods that we eat, many processed grains are fortified with key vitamins and minerals, like B vitamins, zinc and iron.
+The main problem with refined carbs is their lack of nutritional value compared to their whole food counterpart.
+And because refined grains make up a decent portion of common foods that we eat, many processed grains are fortified with key vitamins and minerals, like B vitamins, zinc, and iron.

 What Does 100 grams of Good Carbs Per Day Look Like?

 - 1 cup of cooked quinoa: 40g carb

 - 1 apple: 25g carb